List of Power Rangers Jungle Fury characters: Fran

-Fran is a book-loving, clumsy, loyal customer of Jungle Karma Pizza who is hired to work there by R.J.
+Fran is a book-loving, clumsy, loyal, brave, altruistic customer of Jungle Karma Pizza who is hired to work there by R.J.
 She discovers that her co-workers are the Power Rangers when she enters R.J.'s loft and sees them fighting on the monitors.
 She now serves the Ranger squad by either watching the monitors (a task performed by R.J. until he became a Ranger) or taking over the pizza shop when the Rangers have to go to battle.
 She has a big crush on Dominic after he saved her life when they first met.
 After Dai Shi's defeat, Dominic invited her to go on a European backpacking trip with him.
 Hyperventilating, she accepted.

 She is portrayed by Sarah Thomson.

 Pai Zhua Masters

 The founding members of the Pai Zhua battled Dai Shi and sealed his soul at the cost of losing three of their members in the fight.
 After Mao's death by the released Dai Shi, the Rangers learn under the three surviving Pai Zhua Masters, before the Masters were later brainwashed by the Phantom Beasts to become slave-like mediums for the Spirit Rangers.
 In the series finale, the four deceased Pai Zhua masters briefly return to even the Rangers' odds against the resurrected army of Dai Shi, finishing them off in their stronger anthropomorphic forms.